Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 The Script API is currently in active development, and breaking changes are frequent.
 This page assumes the format of Minecraft beta 1.19.70
 :::

-In version 1.18.30, Minecraft released wonderful new script module, `@minecraft/server-ui` (formerly named `mojang-minecraft-ui`).
+In version 1.18.30, Minecraft released a wonderful new script module, `@minecraft/server-ui` (formerly named `mojang-minecraft-ui`).
 With this module, we can create form UIs without the need for JSON UI-wrangling.

 ## Setup
 Like other modules, you will need to add the dependency into your `manifest.json`